 However, being a relatively new surgery – the FUT method really only became popular in the 1970s, with the more recent FUE method appearing around 2000 – many people aren’t sure precisely what’s involved and how safe the procedure is.
 One of the most common concerns when people new to hair transplants first consider the idea is whether there are any side-effects.

 The good news is that unlike other types of transplants, hair transplants are only minimally invasive.
 They are classed within the healthcare sector as low-risk procedures as long as medical protocols are followed.
 And with the latest technological advances in this sector, patients can now enjoy faster recovery times than ever before.
-The FUE method, in particular, has increased in popularity in recent years largely because it reduces procedural risks and recovery times.
+The FUE transplant, in particular, has increased in popularity in recent years largely because it reduces procedural risks and recovery times.

 But if you’re considering a hair transplant as a possible solution for your hair loss issues, you’re likely to want to know a little more about what to expect from the experience, as well as any potential risks.